 Recommended practices for Marxan analyses caution against using SA for conservation planning exercises with more than 50,000 planning units (Ardron et al. 2010).
 Such large-sized problems have occurred in the past and, as increasingly high resolution data become available, may become more common in the future (e.g. Venter et al. 2014; Runge et al. 2016).
-Unlike SA, ILP/prioritizr can solve problem sizes with more than one million planning units (Hanson 2018, Schuster et al. 2019).
-Realistically, as problem sizes grow beyond what was intended for Marxan/SA projects, ILP will run into problems solving very large problems (>1 million planning units) that include non-linear constraints, such as optimizing compactness or connectivity, as those problem formulations need to be linearized for ILP to work.
+Unlike SA, EILP/prioritizr can solve problem sizes with more than one million planning units (Hanson 2018, Schuster et al. 2019).
+Realistically, as problem sizes grow beyond what was intended for Marxan/SA projects, EILP will run into problems solving very large problems (>1 million planning units) that include non-linear constraints, such as optimizing compactness or connectivity, as those problem formulations need to be linearized for EILP to work.
 A potential future solution to this issue could be the use of nonlinear integer programming for more problems including non-linear constraints (Grossmann 2002, Lee and Leyffer 2011).
-Whether ILP would also outperform SA for more complex problem formulations, such as dynamic problems or problems with multiple objectives, still needs to be explored.
+Whether EILP would also outperform SA for more complex problem formulations, such as dynamic problems or problems with multiple objectives, still needs to be explored.
 Potential solutions would be to linearize the problem, or incorporate algorithms like Mixed Integer Quadratically Constrained Programming (Franco et al. 2014).

-Finally, we argue that another strength of ILP solvers, especially Gurobi, is that they can be used to quickly explore and compare different conservation prioritization scenarios in real-time.
+Finally, we argue that another strength of EILP solvers, especially Gurobi, is that they can be used to quickly explore and compare different conservation prioritization scenarios in real-time.
 This ability could be used to great advantage during stakeholder meetings, to explore various scenarios and undertake rapid sensitivity analysis.

 Conclusion

-ILP algorithms substantially outperform SA as used in minimum set systematic conservation planning, both in terms of solution cost, as well as in terms of time required to find near optimal or optimal solutions.
-Using an ILP algorithm, as implemented in the R package prioritizr, has the added benefit that users do not need to worry about or set parameters such as species penalty factors or number of iterations, which significantly reduces the time a user spends on finding suitable values for these parameters.
-Given the potential ILP is showing for conservation planning, we recommend users consider adding this modified approach to solving systematic conservation planning problems.
+EILP algorithms substantially outperform SA as used in minimum set systematic conservation planning, both in terms of solution cost, as well as in terms of time required to find near optimal or optimal solutions.
+Using an EILP algorithm, as implemented in the R package prioritizr, has the added benefit that users do not need to worry about or set parameters such as species penalty factors or number of iterations, which significantly reduces the time a user spends on finding suitable values for these parameters.
+Given the potential EILP is showing for conservation planning, we recommend users consider adding this modified approach to solving systematic conservation planning problems.

 Acknowledgements